-In the United States, we work to advance that agenda by: 1) supporting a government affairs program designed to educate and influence elected officials on key public policy issues directly related to our business; 2) political spending - both directly from corporate funds and through bi-partisan engagement and awareness raising by individual employees through the Microsoft Political Action Committee (MSPAC); and 3) membership in industry and business trade associations and coalitions.
+In the United States, we work to advance that agenda by: 1) supporting a government affairs program designed to educate and influence elected officials on key public policy issues directly related to our business; 2) political spending - both directly from corporate funds and bi-partisan engagement and through the Microsoft Political Action Committee funded by individual eligible employees or shareholders (MSVPAC); and 3) membership in industry and business trade associations and coalitions.

-The following principles guide our policies, practices, activities, and reporting and are focused on ensuring compliance with applicable federal and state laws and designed to go beyond compliance to implement what we consider leading practices in corporate accountability, transparency, integrity and responsibility.
+The following principles guide our policies, practices, activities, and reporting and are focused on ensuring compliance with applicable federal and state laws and designed to go beyond compliance to implement what we consider leading practices in corporate accountability, transparency, integrity, and responsibility.